Select Page

 Duration: 1 hour, at your own pace

-Scope: The “CSTAG for Law Enforcement” course provides law enforcement officers with an opportunity to learn about behavioral threat assessment and their role on a multidisciplinary threat assessment team, as well as the Comprehensive School Threat Assessment Guidelines (CSTAG) model.
-Two leading experts in violence prevention, Dr. Dewey Cornell and Katherine Schweit, developed this course while working directly with our curriculum team.
+Outcomes: Law enforcement officers will learn about behavioral threat assessment and their role on a multidisciplinary threat assessment team, as well as the Comprehensive School Threat Assessment Guidelines (CSTAG) model and how it is used in a school setting.

 CSTAG for School Staff